 How to File for Citizenship

 When filing for citizenship in the US, you need to fill out the Form N-400.
 The form has several questions including whether you have been detained, cited or arrested for a criminal offense.
 This is one of the questions used to determine your moral character.
 The USCIS mainly focuses on your criminal history for the past five years.
 However, they will also look into your entire criminal history over the years.
 While it will depend on the crime, it is advisable to wait for five years after committing a crime before you file for citizenship.
-A criminal immigration attorney Pasadena will examine the merits of your case and advice on the best time to file for citizenship.
+A CRIMINAL IMMIGRATION ATTORNEY Los Angeles will examine the merits of your case and advice on the best time to file for citizenship.

 What Constitutes Good Moral Character